rolinagy0513/Awesome-Book/README.md

 About the port configuration

-  -The API currently works only on port 4735.
+The API currently works only on port 4735.

 About the .env.example File